One View Is Enough! Monocular Training for In-the-Wild Novel View Generation: Related Work

 \myparagraph{Monocular depth estimation.} Learning-based depth estimation splits into two branches.
 The \emph{relative} branch (MiDaS~\cite{midas,midas3}, DPT~\cite{DPT}, Depth Anything~\cite{depthanything}, Marigold~\cite{marigold1,marigold2}, MoGe~\cite{moge1}) yields affine-invariant predictions.
 The \emph{metric} branch (ZoeDepth~\cite{zoedepth}, UniDepth~\cite{unidepth1,unidepth2}, MoGe-2~\cite{moge2}) additionally recovers absolute scale. \mname exploits this: metric depth lets us construct pseudo-pairs with true metric translations at training time, providing geometric supervision without any manual annotation.

 \myparagraph{Warping-based novel view synthesis.} Warping-based methods unproject the source image into an explicit 3D representation and inpaint disoccluded regions, via layered depth inpainting~\cite{niklaus_3d,shih3d}, soft point-cloud rendering~\cite{synsin,slide}, MPI blending~\cite{single_view_mpi,stereo_magnification}, or diffusion-based warp-then-inpaint pipelines such as GenWarp~\cite{genwarp} and LucidDreamer~\cite{luciddreamer}.
+Similarly, Infinite Nature~\cite{infinitenature} extends this paradigm to perpetual view generation via an iterative warp-and-refine framework, but heavily relies on posed video sequences for training.
 MultiDiff~\cite{multidiff} similarly conditions a video diffusion model on depth-warped reference images and warped noise at inference, tying its output quality to the accuracy of the depth estimate.
 Because the depth estimator is load-bearing at inference, its failures propagate directly to the output. \mname is not warping-based: it requires no depth estimate at inference, and is therefore immune to the error accumulation that plagues methods which rely on depth at test time.

 \myparagraph{Geometry-free monocular novel view synthesis.} Geometry-free methods map a source image and target pose directly to the new view, with no explicit 3D representation.
 They typically require posed multi-view data to learn geometric reasoning, as in Zero-1-to-3~\cite{zeroonetothree}, ZeroNVS~\cite{zeronvs}, SRT~\cite{srt}, GeoGPT~\cite{geogpt}, PhotoNVS~\cite{photonvs} and VIVID~\cite{vivid}. \mname belongs to this family, but requires no posed multi-view data for training.
 Instead, it uses metric depth as an offline scaffold to construct pseudo-pairs with true metric translations for supervision, acquiring geometric understanding without any ground-truth pairs or poses.